econia-labs/emojicoin-dot-fun/src/cloud-formation/README.md

 `indexer.cfn.yaml` and a development-specific [stack deployment file] at `deploy-*.yaml`.

-By granting [PowerUserAccess] to the stack, deployments can be performed programmatically using [GitSync] alone.
+By granting [PowerUserAccess] to the [stack], deployments can be performed programmatically using [GitSync] alone.

+## Parameters

+### Configurable provisioning

+`indexer.cfn.yaml` contains assorted [parameters] of the form `Provision*` that can be used to selectively provision and de-provision [resources].
+For a concise list of such parameters, see the [stack deployment file].
+See the template [conditions] section for associated dependencies.

+Note that even if a parameter is passed as `true`, the resources that directly depend on it will not be created unless the condition's dependencies are also met.
+All resources are eventually conditional on `ProvisionStack`, which can be used to toggle provisioning and de-provisioning of all resources in the stack.

 ## Connect to services through bastion host

-Verify the `ProvisionBastionHost` [stack parameter][stack deployment file] is set to `true`, along with any other applicable parameters related to resource provisioning.

 Install the [AWS EC2 Instance Connect CLI]: